RESIDENT PERMIT IN GHANA

 There is also an additional cost of GHS900 for a medical examination to be conducted at the GIS.
 Medical reports from the applicant’s home country or any other health facility are no longer acceptable.
 They must obtain a Ghana non-citizen ID card at a fee of USD120, valid for one year, and renewable at USD60.

 The writer will not accept any liability for any claims or inconvenience as a result of the use of this information.
-The writer is an immigration law advisor and a practicing law attorney in Ghana.
+The writer is an immigration law advisor and a practising law attorney in Ghana.

 He advises on Ghana, U.S., UK, and Schengen immigration law.
 He works for Acheampong & Associates, a law firm in Accra, Ghana.
 He may be contacted on [email protected]